 - Tattoo that goes above the skin

-Islam considers tattoos that go above the skin with ink that hinder the water used for purification before prayers from reaching the skin as haram.
+Islam considers tattoos that go above the skin haram because the ink will hinder the water used for purification from reaching your skin as you perform wudu.

 This is because the water has to get to the skin when you are preparing for your prayers while performing wudu.
 So generally, any tattoo that covers your skin and blocks the running water from washing your skin will invalidate your wudu.

 - Pass bad message